dliutyi/YuDiMath/INSTRUCTIONS.md

 - Transform frame grid coordinates to background coordinate system for rendering
 - Render frame grid within frame bounds only
 - Grid lines should be visually distinct from background grid (different color/opacity)
-- Grid spacing should be configurable per frame (or inherit from viewport grid step)
+- Grid spacing should be based on base vector magnitudes (independent of viewport grid step)
 - The frame grid represents the frame's own coordinate system, independent of the background

 **Tests**: